 Do not use the data mined in any activity that amounts to copyright infringement.
 You cannot for instance use web scraped data directly on your website.

 Your business can employ web scraping tools to gather data for various uses such as price comparison, SEO use, brand monitoring, social media listening to name but a few.
-Find the best web scraping services providers to get started.
+Find the best web scraping services providers, such as Geonode Proxies, to get started.